beagleboard/vsx-examples/docs/template.typ

    */
   let beagle_footer() = context {
     if is_chapter_start() [
-      #block(fill: bc.tongue_orange, width: 100%, height: 100%, outset: (x: page_margin_x, y: 0pt))[
+      #block(fill: bc.tongue_orange, width: 100%, height: 100%, outset: (x: bh.page_margin_x, y: 0pt))[
         #align(center + horizon)[
-          #text(white, weight: "bold", size: 14pt)["The BeagleBoard.org Foundation is a 501(c)(3) non-profit corporation existing to provide education in and collaboration around the design and use of open-source software and hardware in embedded computing."]
+          #text(white, weight: "bold")[The BeagleBoard.org Foundation is a 501(c)(3) non-profit corporation existing to provide education in and collaboration around the design and use of open-source software and hardware in embedded computing.]
         ]
       ]
     ] else if is_chapter_end() [